-KWS has also installed a 20,750 acre rhino sanctuary which now protects a population of over 70 white and black rhino.
+KWS has also installed a 20,750 acre rhino sanctuary in 2003 which now protects a population of over 70 white and black rhino.
 All this considered, Elsa’s Kopje has undoubtedly made a huge contribution to ensuring that Meru National Park is once again a viable conservation area.

 The lodge consumes a minimum amount of energy through investments in LED and energy saving bulbs, solar water heaters and power to supplement the generator, limiting diesel generator use to only 6 hours per day.
-To limit our carbon footprint, wherever possible, our fresh produce is sourced from the farmers on the borders of the park and local traders and timber used by the camp is taken from renewable sources.
+To limit our carbon footprint and support the community, wherever possible our fresh produce is sourced from the farmers on the borders of the park and local traders and timber used by the camp is taken from renewable sources.
 Rubbish is responsibly disposed of or recycled and separated glass is sold to the recycling plant ‘Central Glass’ in Nairobi.